 The first and the main point — help your child to deal with the feeling of guilty!

-- Talk with the child about the situation.
+- Talk to the child about the situation.
 Explain to him or her further actions and the line of acting.

-Talking about cyber bullying: if the bully is known for you, lock down him and send your complain to the administration of the site.
+Talking about cyberbullying: if the bully is known for you, lockdown him and send yours complaint to the administration of the site.
 If the aggressor is anonymous, print out the messages, make screenshots, download videos and photos and after that go to the police-office.

 Prevention of school bullying

 Children!
 You are only starting to live.
-During you life you can meet many bad, cruel, unfair things.
+During your life, you can meet many bad, cruel, unfair things.
 Try to be stronger than the evil, learn to say «no», when somebody makes you do something bad, to confront the bully.
 Find your friends of interests, hang out only with the people who respect and appreciate you.